johnkattenhorn/MachineBuildScripts/Developer_Setup_Guide_for_Ubuntu.md

 2. **Access Portainer**:

-    Go to `http://localhost:9000` in your browser and set up the admin account.
+    Open a browser and go to `http://localhost:9000`.
+If you’re running this on a remote server, replace `localhost` with the server’s IP address.

+    Set up the admin account and start managing your Docker environment through Portainer.

 ---